~ YWCA Services During COVID-19 ~

 What is domestic violence?

 Domestic violence is a pattern of behavior in which one person establishes and maintains power and control over another person.
 Abuse can be physical, mental, emotional, sexual, financial, spiritual, and/or cultural abuse.
-Victims or perpetrators can be men, women or people who identify as nonbinary.
+Victims or perpetrators can be men, women, or people who identify as nonbinary.
+Often, it is difficult to identify various forms of abuse, particularly when they are indirect or not as obvious as physical and/or sexual violence.
+YWCA Power and Control Wheel diagram is a particularly helpful tool in understanding the overall pattern of abusive and violent behaviors which are used to establish and maintain control over a partner.

 How can men help end domestic violence?